Young-ook/data-lab-on-wsl/examples/airflow/README.md

 Go to the *Cluster Activity*, and verify your Airflow standalone cluster is healty.
 ![wsl-jupyter-airflow-cluster-status](../../images/wsl-jupyter-airflow-cluster-status.png)

-If you see an error message on the *Cluster Activity*, please restart your Airflow.
+You may see an error message on the *Cluster Activity*.
+This could be due to insufficient available memory.
+Please make sure your system has enough free memory (recommended minimum memory is 4GB) and restart your Airflow standalone cluster.
 ```
 The scheduler does not appear to be running.
 Last heartbeat was received a few seconds ago.
 The DAGs list may not update, and new tasks will not be scheduled.